Chehalem Ridge Nature Park

 Chehalem Ridge Nature Park is a 1260 acre nature park in the Portland metropolitan area in the U.S. state of Oregon.
 Opened in 2021, the park is owned and operated by Metro, the regional government in the Oregon portion of the metro area.
 This is despite that the park is located outside the regional government's boundary.
 The park is named after the Chehalem Mountains, where the park is located.
 The park is located off Dixon Mill Road, east of Gaston between Oregon Route 47 and Oregon Route 219.

 History

 Metro purchased the property for the park in 2008 from Stimson Lumber Company using money from voter approved bonds passed in 1995 and 2006.
-In 2010, restoration to the former tree farm began with tree thining the and removal of invasive plant species.
+In 2010, restoration to the former tree farm began with tree thinning and removal of invasive plant species.
 Construction of park amenities started in 2020, paid for from other bond measures in 2013, 2016, and 2019.
 Chehalem Ridge opened on December 13, 2021, after $5.2 million in construction.